wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **All Dames:** Eaaaaaaarthhhhh?

 **Beatrice:** Eugh, that sounds horrible.
-Right well, order us some more from Eaaaaarth...
+Right, well, order us some more from Eaaaaarth...

 **Damebot 1:** This is impossible.
 Earth has recently left the Common Galactic Trading Federation and they can no longer export their goods.